CMPUT301F14T03/lotsofcodingkitty/README.md

 -----------

 ON APP START-UP:

 Upon opening the application, a list of ready-asked questions may appear for you to browse.
-If no questions populate, there may not be any questions asked yet; in which case you should ask the first question!
+If no questions populate, there may not be any questions asked yet.
 You may also not be connected to the server.
 Check your connection.

 QUESTION AND ANSWER STUFF: